 3.)
 The one teacher I practiced with didn’t give hands on adjustments (one of my favorite parts of yoga class); it may have been just that teacher or perhaps the classes here are too big for hands on adjustments to be a regular part of the practice.

-I took a class with Lauren Pisano today and I will have to say it was the most challenging yoga class I have taken in San Francisco.
+I took a class with Lauren Pisano and it was the most challenging yoga class I have taken in San Francisco.
 Lauren really embraces transitions–every part of the flow is equally important and the yoga pose is the combination of all poses, not each individual pose.
 I found myself transitioning from one-legged fallen triangle with a foot and leg bind to side plank (on the other side) without dropping the lifted leg (this transition is really hard to do gracefully and requires a huge amount of core work.)
+I also went to Brad Brockbank’s class and he is also a student of Rusty Wells.
+Brad’s class is fast-paced (as the style of Bhakti Flow often is,) and if you don’t know the poses well, it can feel like you are getting lost, especially if you can’t hear him clearly since it is an enormous practice studio.
+I liked that Brad gave hands-on adjustments, even though it was a very large class.
 Because the studio is heated, each pose also feels slightly harder and you will do many Chaturangas.
-I’ll return in the future and stop by a different teacher’s class to make sure my review reflects that of multiple teachers, and not that of just one.

 The studio is one of the prettiest I have seen in San Francisco too, not because there is anything shiny about the space, but rather because there are windows on two of the walls and a skylight on the left side of the studio.
 It reminds me of practicing outdoors since you are surrounded by the tops of trees.
 Other yogis have described this space as a “treehouse.”